 Time-lapse confocal imaging of live whole-mount retina preparations.

 Assemble the live-imaging incubation chamber [1] and fill it with oxygenated aCSF [2].
-Turn on the pump and temperature controller, making sure that the temperature does not rise above 34 degree Celsius [3-TXT].
+Turn on the pump and temperature controller, making sure that the temperature does not rise above 34 degree Celsius.
+It can take up to an hour for the chamber temperature to stabilize.
+It is recommended to set up the incubation chamber before beginning retinal dissection.
+Stable chamber temperature helps reduce sample drift [3-TXT].

 Talent assembling live-imaging incubation chamber.